Last updated on July 22, 2023

-For example, the world never would have known of Anne Frank if she had not written her diary.
+For example, the world wouldn’t have known of Anne Frank if she had not written her diary.
 She was an unknown 13-year-old kid before her father published her diary.

 If you have a compelling story to tell, tell it with passion, revealing your innermost struggles and thoughts.
 Being “real” with the reader will make your story come alive.
 In my memoir Children of Dreams about the international adoption of my daughters, I was open and vulnerable.
 That was the right way to tell that story.
 I could never have fictionalized it.

-I just wrote another book and this one is fiction, Seventh Dimension – The Door.
+I just wrote another book, and this one is fiction, Seventh Dimension – The Door.
 In contrast with Children of Dreams, I took certain events from my own life and turned them into fantasy.
-I had a story to tell and the only way to tell it was as allegory and to fictionalize it.
-The point being, do what the story calls for and write it.
+I had a story to tell, and the only way to tell it was as an allegory and to fictionalize it.
+The point is, do what the story calls for and write it.
 Don’t let naysayers talk you out of writing your story the way you feel it needs to be told.
 At the end of the day, you have to live with the result and be happy with the story and the way you wrote it.